310mc/https-310mc.github.io-tl/source/_posts/supervillain/dark_star.md

 Am I right to assume that the title of said project has been confirmed to be “Supervillains”?
 {% endbubble %}

-{% bubble Chiaki v2 %}
+{% bubble Chiaki norsmile %}
-Yup!
+Yep.
 At first, even the title kept changing, from “Comet-something” to “Superhero-something” to some other variations.

 But they finally removed the “tentative” disclaimer from the title in the documents.